Phase diagram of two-component mean-field Bose mixtures: Tricritical points for condensation

 Since the left-hand side of the above relation is nonnegative, it immediately follows that a tricritical point in question may never exist for $D>0$.
 Therefore, the transition between the normal and BEC$_2$ phases is bound to be continuous in this case.
 We therefore now restrict our analysis to $D<0$ and recall that the coordinates of the tricritical point $\mu_{1,tri}$ and $\mu_{2,tri}$ are constrained by Eq.~(\ref{eq:BEC2boundary}), which allows for evaluating them as:

 As already remarked, the tricritical point corresponding to the phase boundary between the normal and BEC$_1$ phases can be analyzed in a fully analogous manner.

 We emphasize that the above discussion implies that the tricritical points may occur exclusively for negative values of the determinant $D$.
 However, a negative $D$ does not necessarily imply that Eqs.~(\ref{tric1}, \ref{tric2}) indeed represent a meaningful tricritical point on the phase diagram.
 The additional requirement is that the putative tricritical point of Eq.~(\ref{tric1}, \ref{tric2}) be located to the left (i.e. correspond to lower values of the chemical potentials) from the point of intersection of the putative second-order phase boundaries [given by Eq.~(\ref{eq:BEC2boundary}) and an analogous equation for the normal-BEC$_1$ transition].
 Numerical analysis indicates that this condition becomes fulfilled for sufficiently low temperatures and/or $D$ sufficiently close to zero.
 This is easily proven in the balanced case, where $a_1=a_2=a$ and $\lambda_1=\lambda_2=\lambda$.
-In this case, the condition for Eq.~(\ref{tric1}, \ref{tric2}) to represent a physical tricritical point reduces to $\mu_{1,tri}<\mu_{2,tri}$, which may be recast as
+In this case, the condition for Eq.~(\ref{tric1}, \ref{tric2}) to represent a physical tricritical point reduces to $\mu_{1,tri}<\mu_{2,tri}$.
+After applying Eqs.~(\ref{tric1}, \ref{tric2}) and recalling that $n_{2,c} = \frac{1}{ \lambda_{2}^{3} }\zeta\left( 3/2 \right)$, this condition may be recast as:

 where we introduced $\mathcal{X}:= g_{1/2}^{-1}\left(a\lambda^3/(-D\beta)\right)$.
 We observe that $\mathcal{X}\in (0,1)$, which implies that the second term on the left-hand side of Eq.~(\ref{ineq}) is always negative, in contrast to the manifestly positive first term.
 We note that $a\lambda^3/(-D\beta)\sim 1/(|D|\sqrt{T})$ and the second term always dominates in the low-$T$ limit, such that Eq.~(\ref{ineq}) remains fulfilled.
 On the other hand, the condition of Eq.~(\ref{ineq}) is always violated in the limit of high temperatures [since the first term approaches $(a_{12}-a)\zeta(3/2)>0$ and the second term scales to zero as $\sim \ln(T)/\sqrt{T}$.
 The same happens in the asymptotic regime of large $(a_{12}-a)$, where the first term in Eq.~(\ref{ineq}) is positive and scales linearly with $(a_{12}-a)$, while the second term remains negative, but diverges only logarithmically for $(a_{12}-a)$ large.
 The evolution of positions of the (putative) tricritical points, indicated by orange discs, upon varying the system parameters is illustrated in Figs.\ref{fig:cr_int} and \ref{fig:cr_temp}.